 Both teas are beneficial for relaxation, but saffron provides additional benefits for emotional well-being, making it a great choice for those looking to improve both mood and sleep.

-Chamomile, on the other hand, is gentle and ideal for reducing stress before bedtime, without offering the cognitive support that saffron does.
+Chamomile, on the other hand, is gentle and ideal for reducing stress before bedtime, but it doesn’t offer the cognitive support that saffron does.

 Saffron vs. Ginger Tea